autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/docs/how_to_contribute.md

 #### Restrictions for test code implementation

 - Tests should be executable by `colcon test`.
 It is strongly recommended to use the [gtest (googletest) format](https://github.com/google/googletest).
-- If possible, inherit the `MapValidationTester` class for common map loading process.
+- If possible, the `MapValidationTester` class may be useful to inherit common map loading process.
 - The test code must contain the following.
   - A test function that checks whether the validator is available.
   - A test function for each unique issue the validator can detect.
 It is recommended to create a small lanelet2 map for each unique issue.